 Resubmissions must be completed within a specified time frame, usually ranging between 30 minutes and 24 hours.

-Kaiako will not accept any late resubmissions.
-However, make sure you tell your kaiako about any relevant circumstances (e.g. work commitments that night) before they set the due date.
+Kaiako will not accept any late resubmissions and aakonga should tell kaiako about any relevant circumstances (e.g. work commitments that night) before they set the due date.

 Results appeals process